gosub-com/Zurfur/README.md

 Here are some key features of Zurfur:

 * Mutability and nullabilty are part of the type system:
-    * References are non-nullable by default and may use `?type` for nullable
     * Function parameters must be explicitly marked `mut` if they mutate anything
     * Children of read only fields (i.e. `ro` fields) are also read only
+    * References are non-nullable by default and may use `?type` for nullable
-    * Get/set of a mutable struct acts like you expect (e.g. `myObject.VectorProperty.X = 3` works)
+    * Get/set of a mutable type acts like you expect (e.g. `myObject.VectorProperty.X = 3` works)
     * `Array<T>` and its elements are immutable, `List<T>` is the only mutable array type
 * Fast and efficient:
+    * Value oriented type system.
+Most types should be values, but may use `^type` and `box` for the heap
     * Return references and span used everywhere. `[]int` is `Span<int>`, and OK to pass to async functions
-    * Single threaded model (from Javascript) allows efficient reference counted objects
+    * Single threaded model (from Javascript) allows efficient reference counted heap objects
-    * Safe multithreading via web workers (clone defined as fast deep copy for message passing)
+    * Safe multithreading via web workers (`clone` and `bag` defined as fast deep copy for message passing)
-    * Functions pass `struct` parameters by reference or value, whichever is more efficient
+    * Functions pass parameters by reference, but will pass by value when it is more efficient
     * Async acts like a Golang blocking call without the `await` keyword (no garbage created for the task)
 * More:
     * Type declaration syntax is from Golang
-    * Strings are UTF8 byte arrays, always initialized to "" (all classes initialized to non-null values)
+    * Strings are UTF8 byte arrays, always initialized to "" (all types initialized to non-null values)
     * Interfaces support Rust style traits and Golang style duck typing via fat pointers
-    * `==` operator fails if it is not defined on a class (does not default to object comparison)
+    * `==` operator fails if it is not defined on a type (does not default to object comparison)

 #### Status Update